La rentrée: The September return to studies from les grandes vacances

 When I was a senior, my class would finish at 5 p.m. on Mondays, at 6:30 p.m. on Tuesdays, at 1 p.m. on Wednesdays (Wednesday afternoons are generally free in France for extracurricular activities), at 5:30 p.m. on Thursdays and at 3 p.m. (woohoo!) on Fridays.
 Yes, that year my rentrée spirit got slightly crushed.
 Still, this year, no rentrée for me.
 Well, I will not miss the tests, quizzes and reports, but a chapter closing always pinches your heart a bit, doesn’t it?

-Bénédicte Mahé has studied abroad many times, speaks four languages (French, English, German and Italian), and is finishing her studies in Paris in cultural management.
-She wishes to work in philanthropy for cultural institutions.
-Among her interests are tap dancing, cooking (with or without success), reading, watching TV shows, and—of course—shopping.
-She opened her blog Tribulations Bretonnes in 2010 and has been updating it (more or less regularly) since then.
+Bénédicte Mahé has studied abroad many times, speaks four languages and earned a Master of Management of cultural goods and activities, as well as a Master’s degree in intercultural communications and cooperation.
+She works in communication and international projects management.
+Among her interests are drinking tea, cooking (with or without success), reading, traveling, and—of course—shopping.
+She started her blog Tribulations Bretonnes in 2010 and has been updating it (more or less regularly) since then.

 You may also enjoy A Woman’s Paris® post, Les grandes vacances: The grand getaway to summer’s beaches, mountains and countryside, by French woman Bénédicte Mahé who explains the importance of vacation breaks to the French and why they are truly “les grandes vacances” (the big vacation).
 Including some of Bénédicte’s film suggestions that capture the essesnce of the French vacances.